schneebergerflorent-dotcom/weather-iot-dashboard-main/README.md

 - **History & Analytics**: temperature min/max/avg, humidity and air quality trends, atmospheric pressure chart, sensor event log
 - **Auto WiFi**: scans for strongest known network; falls back to manual list on boot failure
 - **Boot sync**: device restores last known readings from BigQuery on startup, even after a power cut

+### AI use

+Designed, integrated, and tested by the project members.
+Some components were partially or fully generated, improved and debugged using AI tools.